Kolot Mayim is dedicated to making the world a better place.

 At Kolot Mayim we are aware of the prevalence of social isolation especially amongst seniors, people with disabilities, those suffering from physical or mental illness, and individuals and families from low socioeconomic backgrounds.
 Please be in touch with the Care and Concern Committee if you know of an individual or family who could use our help.

 We are also working to reduce social isolation by soliciting grants and donations so that Jewish people of limited means can attend our annual Passover Seder and other Jewish community events throughout the year.

-During weekly Shabbat services we encourage our members to bring Country Grocer and Thrifty food cards or cash to donate to Jewish Family Services of Vancouver Island (JFS).
-These donations help those in our community who need short term or ongoing support.
+During weekly Shabbat services we encourage our members to bring Thrifty food gift cards to donate to Jewish Family Services of Vancouver Island (JFSVI).
+These donations help those in our community who need short term or ongoing support to provide food for their families.

 Cobs Bread across from the JCC on Shelbourne St., donates Challah for Shabbat services at Kolot Mayim.
 When you mention “JFS,” before paying for your order, Cobs Bread will donate 5% of your total purchase to Jewish Family Services of Vancouver Island.

 We encourage our members to do mitzvot by helping others.
 Some of the projects that the congregation has participated in include:

 - Serving dinners to those less fortunate